ARM-software/arm-systemready/docs/SystemReady_Execution_Environment_and_Config_Guide.md

 ---

-## Behavior of Linux Execution Enviroment and UEFI Execution Enviroment
+## Behavior of Linux Execution Environment and UEFI Execution Environment

-- **UEFI Execution Enviroment**
+- **UEFI Execution Environment**
-  - Enters UEFI Shell with similar behavior to Linux Execution Enviroment.
+  - Enters UEFI Shell with similar behavior to Linux Execution Environment.
   - Users can run UEFI test suites (like SCT, SCRT) manually.
   - Help/guidance is displayed in the shell to inform how to execute commands using config.

-- **Linux Execution Enviroment**
+- **Linux Execution Environment**
   - Boots into Linux shell where users can manually execute test suites.
   - The system reads the config file and allows manual control over which test suites to run based on the enabled sections and their parameters.
   - A help or run-guide is displayed to assist users in running the appropriate commands.

 ---

-## Manual Execution Instructions (Linux Execution Enviroment / UEFI Execution Enviroment)
+## Manual Execution Instructions (Linux Execution Environment / UEFI Execution Environment)

 - Users can manually view/edit the config file using:
   - `acs_tets/parser/Parser.efi` (UEFI shell)